Lingbing/SPImputation/report/brownbag.md

 	- Why it it important & difficult
 	- What is our aim?
 * Related Literature
-	- Literarure Review
-    - Status

 * Methods
     - SVD
     - CUTOFF
 * Case Study in Australia
-	- Data and EDA
-	- Crossvalidation
-	- Imputation Performance
-	- Comparison and more

 * Potential and Future Work
-	- spatially
-	- temporally
-	- frequency